Ice Cream Man (1995 film)

-Ice Cream Man is a 1995 American direct-to-video black comedy horror film produced and directed by Norman Apstein and written by Sven Davison and David Dobkin.
-The film stars Clint Howard as the title character, Olivia Hussey, Jan-Michael Vincent, David Warner and David Naughton.
-The film's plot follows a deranged man (named "Gregory Tudor") who was recently released from a psychiatric institution and opens up an ice cream factory where he begins using human flesh in his recipes.
-The film has developed a cult following among viewers who see and enjoy it as an unintentional comedy for the film's campy production values.
-Joe Bob Briggs hosted the film on TNT when it was shown on MonsterVision.
-Howard himself made an appearance, discussing the film with Briggs.
-The film had an estimated $2 million budget and was released on DVD in 2004.
+Ice Cream Man is a 1995 American direct-to-video black comedy horror film produced and directed by Paul Norman, a director of pornographic films (under the pseudonym "Norman Apstein"), and written by Sven Davison and David Dobkin.
+The film stars Clint Howard, Olivia Hussey, Jan-Michael Vincent, David Warner and David Naughton.
+The film's plot follows a deranged man who was recently released from a psychiatric institution and opens up an ice cream factory where he begins using human flesh in his recipes.
+The film had an estimated $2 million budget.
+It was released at Chicago's Brew and View for the Clint Howard Film Festival in 1995, on DVD on October 19, 2004, and on Blu-ray and DVD by Vinegar Syndrome in 2017.